 Germany’s nursing sector is suffering an acute skills shortage, due in part to the ageing population.
 At the same time, there are not enough jobs for qualified nurses abroad, especially in countries outside the European Union.
-The German Federal Employment Agency’s International Placement Services (ZAV) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH have set up a joint project to bring well-qualified nurses to Germany from Bosnia and Herzegovina, the Philippines and Tunisia.
+The German Federal Employment Agency’s International Placement Services (ZAV) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH have set up a joint programme to bring well-qualified nurses to Germany from Bosnia and Herzegovina, the Philippines, Tunisia, Indonesia and Kerala (India).
 Since 2019, Triple Win has been working with Viet Nam as a partner country to find vocational training positions for young people.

 This has advantages for all three sides.
 Nurses are able to live and work in Germany under fair conditions.
 At the same time, unemployment is reduced in their countries of origin, and these countries benefit from migrants’ financial remittances.
 In Germany, meanwhile, hospitals and care facilities are able to fill their vacancies with qualified staff.